Fiber – Summary Overview

 - Self-Provisioned Networks: Applicants seeking bids for self-provisioned networks must also seek bids for services provided over third-party networks in the same FCC Form 470.

-Remember that applicants seeking bids for leased dark fiber and self-provisioned networks must seek bids for their Internet access service separately in an FCC Form 470 posting and seek E-rate support for Internet access service in a separate FCC Form 471 funding request.
+Remember that applicants seeking bids for leased dark fiber and self-provisioned networks must seek bids for their internet access service separately in an FCC Form 470 posting and seek E-rate support for internet access service in a separate FCC Form 471 funding request.

 Applicants must consider all responsive proposals received and select the most cost-effective service offering using price as the primary factor.
 When comparing the cost-effectiveness of the three fiber service offerings – leased lit fiber, leased dark fiber, self-provisioned networks – the expected useful life of the asset is a key consideration when comparing the combined upfront and recurring costs.
 Self-provisioned networks—whether completely owned or shared—are eligible only in limited circumstances when they are determined to be the most-cost effective option after competitive bidding.

 See Competitive Bidding Requirements for Leased Dark Fiber & Self-Provisioned Networks and the Fiber Services FAQ for additional information on competitive bidding and conducting a cost-effectiveness review for fiber services.